Hornbill-Docs/esp-config/esp-config/organizational-data/roles.md

 * The rights Manage Role, Create Role, Delete Role, and Update Role are available for custom roles.

-## Role Types
+## Role types
 Two types of Roles exist within Hornbill, Security Roles and Assignment Roles:

-* **Security Roles**<br>Are used to control access to Hornbill Applications and to the different areas within each application.
-Security roles have a "Privilege Level" which determines the level of access provided to users that are assigned to the role.
+* **Security roles**<br>Security roles are used to control access to Hornbill through the use of rights.
+Security roles include a [Privilege Level](/esp-config/organizational-data/roles#privileges) which determines the level of access provided to users that are assigned to the role.
-* **Assignment Roles**<br>Provide restrictions on the assignment of Activities.
-For example, when configuring a Human Task node within a Business process, it is possible to assign that task to a Role.
+* **Assignment roles**<br>Assignment roles provide restrictions on the assignment of activities.
+For example, when configuring a Human Task node within a workflow, it is possible to assign that task to a role.
 This is especially useful if you wish to restrict the assignment of an activity to several users within a particular group or if you want to expose this activity to a selection of users across multiple groups.
-It is also possible to share certain items based on an assignment Role.
+It is also possible to share certain items based on an assignment role.
 One example is Dashboards.
-Assignment Roles can only be associated with application Users"
+Assignment roles can only be associated with application Users.

 ## Privileges
 Security roles use the following privileges to control the level of access for a user that has been assigned to the role.